Background knowledge, reading comprehension, and a train ride. What do they have to do with each other?

 Building Background Knowledge Activities

-As mentioned above, using videos can improve factual knowledge.
+And, as mentioned above, using videos can improve factual knowledge.
 The factual knowledge study reported in Enhancing Students’ Learning of Factual Knowledge concludes that a blended learning approach that utilized Internet video clips improved students’ vocabulary development and showed a significant increase in test scores.

 Listening to Podcasts Can Improve Your Factual Knowledge

 We love listening to podcasts to build our factual knowledge.
 We love learning about new things!
 Podcasts can be a great way to learn about something while in the car or around the house.
-There are podcasts on thousands of topics and can expand your knowledge about specific topics.
+There are podcasts on thousands of topics that can expand your knowledge about specific topics.
 Some of our favorite podcasts include But Why: A Podcast for Curious Kids and Wow in the World.

 For older kids, take a look at Science Friday.
 You may have caught the show on NPR on a Friday, but check out their website.
 They have tons of episodes!
 For the high school and adults, take a listen to Radio Lab.
-Please note, Radio Lab has some material that may not be suitable for children.
+Please note: Radio Lab has some material that may not be suitable for children.

 For more great podcasts for kids, take a look at this top 25 podcasts for kids list.